Profile Picture

 Leadership

 “Real, meaningful change requires long-term stability.
-Regardless of who is assigned to key positions across our sector, they must be given the time to executive their mandate; one of the reasons why we’ve seen such a lack of progress in housebuilding and construction is because we’ve had 16 housing ministers in 2010.
+Regardless of who is assigned to key positions across our sector, they must be given the time to executive their mandate; one of the reasons why we’ve seen such a lack of progress in housebuilding and construction is because we’ve had 16 housing ministers since 2010.

 “To speed-up decision making, policymakers must ensure planning departments are properly resourced.
 Labour has promised 300 extra planning officers.
-While collectively a big number, this amounts to less than planning officer per local authority.
+While collectively a big number, this amounts to less than one planning officer per local authority.
 Resource will be key to achieve significant planning reforms.
-As well as speeding up decision-making, planning reform is needed to ensure we empower SMEs housebuilders to add additional capacity and expertise.
+As well as speeding up decision-making, planning reform is needed to ensure we empower SME housebuilders to add additional capacity and expertise.
 Smaller builders require much more certainty – something the current system does not deliver.

 Skills